 - Place a sieve over a small bowl.

 - Pour the raspberry puree into the sieve.
 Use a spatula or spoon to push the raspberry juice through it into the bowl.
 Discard the solids that are left in the sieve.

 - Stir 2 Tablespoons of sugar into the raspberry juice in the bowl.
 Set aside.

-- Put the cream cheese into an electric mixer and beat on medium-high until light and fluffy.
+- Put the cream cheese into an electric mixer and beat on medium-high until light and fluffy, 2 to 3 minutes.

 - Turn the mixer speed down to low.

-- Mix in 1½ cups sugar, 1 teaspoon Vanilla and a pinch of salt.
+- Slowly pour in 1½ cups sugar, 1 teaspoon Vanilla and a pinch of salt.
 Beat until combined well.